 Fraction Division in Middle School Math

 Why does this happen?
-I'm going to say that it happens because they don't see the sense in it - it doesn't mean anything to them.
+I'm going to say that it happens because students don't understand why they're flipping anything - it doesn't mean anything to them.

 Fraction Division Using Common Denominators

 So, I started using another way to teach fraction division - perhaps you've heard of it, or you already use it.

 I never learned it this way as a student, but I like it, and it makes more sense to some students.
 I learned this method when I had a student teacher a few years back.
 She was teaching the fraction unit, and when her supervisor came in to observe and discuss, she asked if I had ever taught fraction division using common denominators.
 Having only learned (and then taught) to multiply by the reciprocal, of course I said no.

 The next time she visited, she brought me a page from a textbook that explained dividing fractions using common denominators.
 These are the steps: